Muttley/foundryvtt-fallout/README.md

 ## FAQ

 -   Apparel resistances are visible on the pip-boy figure for that specific body part.
-Resistances on the left of the pip-boy are general bonuses that are getting added to all body parts.
+Resistances on the left of the pip-boy are general bonuses that are added to all body parts.
 -   Power Armor needs to be equipped and powered in order to apply it's resistances.
+-   Power Armor frame as an Active Effect `data.attributes.str.value, Override, 11`
 -   You can drag skills to the NPCs from the included skills compendium.
 -   Right click on the Skill name in order to choose a different Attribute to roll with.
 This will prop Delete skill on NPCs.(still looking for the right design solution for this)
 -   Characters can't equip robot armor so those are stashed under the GEAR tab. (and vice versa)